Get out your hiking boots and explore the over 1,600 acres of open space on the Palos Verdes Peninsula.

 Alta Vicente Ecological Reserve

-For history buffs, the Alta Vicente Ecological Reserve takes visitors on a journey through the former Nike missile site that was located at the location of the current Rancho Palos Verdes City Hall from 1955 to 1974 and is now home to the Cactus Wren.
+For history buffs, the Alta Vicente Ecological Reserve takes visitors on a journey through the former Nike missile site located at the current Rancho Palos Verdes City Hall from 1955 to 1974.
+It is now home to the Cactus Wren.

 Bluff Cove Palos Verdes